wirshingh/fastp-hydra-loop/README.md

 echo + `date` job $JOB_NAME started in $QUEUE with jobID=$JOB_ID on $HOSTNAME echo + NSLOTS = $NSLOTS

-# Create output directory if it doesn't exist
-mkdir -p fastp_trimmed

 # Set sample directory path to raw reads
 SAMPLEDIR_RAW="path to raw reads"

-# Set sample directory path to base project directory
+# Set sample directory path to base project directory.
+This is where the results will be.
 SAMPLEDIR_BASE="path to base project directory"

+# Create output directory in the base directory
+mkdir -p ${SAMPLEDIR_BASE}/fastp_trimmed

 # Loop over each R1 file to get unique sample name
 for GETSAMPLENAME in ${SAMPLEDIR_RAW}/*_R1_001.fastq.gz; do